Pest(s): Scald and Net blotch

 Group 11 + 4 (QoI + PAA).

 - DO NOT apply more than two applications per growing season of Group 11 or 7 containing products.
-This includes in-furrow or seed treatments that have activity on foliar diseases.
+This includes foliar sprays as well as in-furrow or seed treatments that have activity on foliar diseases.
 Combinations of in-furrow and seed treatment are counted as one application.